-- 22.4 Promotion and Advancement - 22.4.1 Tenured and tenure-track faculty who receive a promotion shall have their base salary increased by ten percent (10%) effective September 16 following the promotion. - 22.4.2 Instructors who advance to senior instructor shall have their base salary increased by ten percent (10%), effective September 16 following the advancement. - 22.5 Department Chairs - 22.5.1 Chair stipends are based upon the total combined departmental FTE of tenured faculty, tenure-track faculty/non-tenure-track faculty, and staff, calculated on October 31 of each year.
-The stipends are payable quarterly, including summer, and are determined according to the following formulae: - 22.5.1.1 Let FTE be defined as in 22.5.1 above. - 22.5.1.2 The stipend per quarter = $1647 + (95 \times FTE)$. - 22.5.1.3 The stipend per year = $6588 + (380 \times FTE)$. - 22.5.1.4 For academic year 2022/23, the stipends described in 22.5.1.2 and 22.5.1.3 will be increased by the same percentage as the basic salary increases specified in Sections 22.1.4 and 22.1.5. - 22.5.2 Annual faculty appointment contracts for department chairs, during their term(s) of chair duty, are for 9.5 months (September 8 June 22). - 22.5.3 Department Chairs receive a temporary three-quarter percent (0.75%) base salary increase on September 8th of each year they serve as Department Chair.
-This increase becomes permanent after four consecutive years of department chair service.
+- 22.6.1 Chair stipends are based upon the total combined departmental FTE of tenured faculty, tenure-track faculty/non-tenure-track faculty, and staff, calculated on October 31 of each year.
+The stipends are payable quarterly, including summer, and are determined according to the following formulae: - 22.6.1.1 Let FTE be defined as in 22.6.1 above. - 22.6.1.2 The stipend per quarter = $\$1,803 + (\$104 \times FTE)$ . - 22.6.1.3 The stipend per year = $\$7,212 + (\$416 \times FTE)$ . - 22.6.1.4 For academic year 2024/25, the stipends described in 22.6.1.2 and 22.6.1.3 will be increased by the same percentage as the basic salary increases specified in Sections 22.1.4.

+- 22.6.2 Annual faculty appointment contracts for department chairs, during their term(s) of chair duty, are for nine and one-half (9.5) months (September 8 June 22). - 22.6.3 Department Chairs receive a temporary three-quarter percent (0.75%) base salary increase on September 8th of each year they serve as Department Chair.
+This increase becomes permanent after four consecutive years of department chair service, and at the end of each successive year after the initial four (4) consecutive years of department chair service.
 Interruptions in service (as defined in Section 11) are accommodated provided the chair returns to the appointment after the leave and does serve a full four years.
 Chairs who are called back to chair service for reasons of administrative exigency may add all prior chair service toward fulfillment of the requirement that four consecutive years be served for the permanent salary increase.
 Salary increases do not accumulate during interruptions of service.